Skip navigation

 Entry requirements

-Students should possess a UK undergraduate degree in any subject at 2:2 or above, or an equivalent qualification.
-A compulsory two week induction is required for all students, unless they can evidence the successful completion of either: an LLB or equivalent; or a minimum of 3 legal modules, worth at least 80 QCFcredits that must include; English Legal System Contract Law Law of Tort English language requirements for applicants whose first language is not English An English language level equivalent to IELTS 6.5 or above, with a minimum of 6.0 in each component.
+Students should possess a UK bachelors degree in any subject at 2:2 or above or equivalent qualifications.
+The Compulsory Two Week Induction is required for all students, unless they can evidence the successful completion of either: - an LLB or equivalent; or - a minimum of 3 legal modules, worth at least 80 QCFcredits that must include; • English Legal System • Contract Law • Law of Tort

 Fees and funding